-HEALTH EDUCATION 111 M.P.1.25 creditsGRADE 11
+HEALTH EDUCATION 11 1 M.P.
+1.25 credits

 This course is designed to teach a basic First Aid and Safety curriculum that corresponds with the American Red Cross curriculum.
 This course will stress the importance of first aid and how to handle emergency situations, assess the degree of injuries and administer First Aid with confidence.
-Topics to be covered and discussed include checking the victim, calling for help, treating wounds, burns, bone and joint injuries, shock, poisoning, heat stroke, sudden illness and CPR along with a three week unit to further discussing substance use/abuse.
+Topics to be covered and discussed include checking the victim, calling for help, treating wounds, burns, bone and joint injuries, shock, poisoning, heat stroke, sudden illness and CPR.